-Committed to furthering social and legal justice, Charlotte has undertaken legal consultancy work, writing reports, and conducting research for organisations about female genital mutilation, forced marriage, prostitution, and other women’s rights issues.
+Committed to furthering social and legal justice, Charlotte has written reports and conducted research for organisations about female genital mutilation, forced marriage, prostitution, amongst other issues impacting on women’s lives.
 Charlotte is available to undertake research and write reports about legal matters within her areas of expertise.

-Charlotte was invited by the Northern Ireland Human Rights Commission to draft a report for sister organisations and lawyers about FGM legislation in the UK, and the Commonwealth.
+Charlotte was invited by the Northern Ireland Human Rights Commission to draft a report for sister organisations and lawyers examining FGM legislation in the UK and the Commonwealth.
 The report is available here.

-As a member of the Bar Human Rights Committee of England and Wales working group on FGM, Charlotte assisted in compiling written evidence for The House of Commons, Home Affairs Committee on FGM.
-The report advised that the UK is in breach of its international legal obligations in failing to protect vulnerable girls from FGM.
-Two of our key recommendations were adopted by the government, the introduction of FGM Protection Orders, and a national FGM unit.
+As a member of the Bar Human Rights Committee’s working group on FGM, Charlotte co-authored a report submitted to the The House of Commons Home Affairs Committee’s Inquiry into FGM.
+The report advised that the UK is in breach of international law.
+Two of the group’s key recommendations were adopted by the government: the introduction of FGM Protection Orders and the National FGM Centre.

-The Committee also submitted written evidence to the Office of the United Nations High Commissioner for Human Rights in preparation for the March 2015 session of the Human Rights theme, “Towards a better investment in the rights of the child”.
-The report submitted recommends the introduction of a range of measures designed to protect children from FGM internationally.
+The Committee also submitted written evidence to the Office of the United Nations High Commissioner for Human Rights in preparation for the March 2015 session of the Human Rights theme “Towards a better investment in the rights of the child”.
+The report recommends the introduction of a range of measures to protect children from FGM internationally.

-Charlotte worked with the Shadow Minister for Violence Against Women and Girls in early 2015.
-She assisted with drafting FGM legislation for the Serious Crime Act 2015 (then the Serious Crime Bill 2015) and speeches recorded in Hansard.
+Charlotte worked for the former Shadow Minister for Violence Against Women and Girls in early 2015.
+She assisted in drafting amendments to the Serious Crime Act 2015 (then the Serious Crime Bill 2015) concerning FGM and writing speeches for the former Minister recorded in Hansard.